Explore Other Enhancements

 The player includes controls for quickly downloading, sharing, or deleting the current file, uploading a new version of the file, editing file details, and generating a public link to the file.
 It also has full-screen mode and works with most presentation clickers, so reps can dazzle their audiences without needing to download anything.

-To faciliate content collaboration, Salesforce Files embeds file sharing opportunities throughout your company’s workflow.
+To facilitate content collaboration, Salesforce Files embeds file sharing opportunities throughout your company’s workflow.
 Users can access sharing options from Files home, Files related lists, the file preview player, file record detail pages, and Chatter feeds.

 It’s easy to share files with the right audience.